 There are four major histologic subtypes of melanoma skin cancer: 1) superficial spreading; 2) lentigo maligna; 3) acral lentiginous; and 4) nodular.
-Of these, superficial spreading and nodular melanomas are the most common subtypes, though incidence of lentigo maligna has been increasing in recent years.
-Nodular melanomas begin their vertical growth phase immediately, whereas other types may take decades.
-Ten-year relative survival rates are lowest for nodular (61.5%) and acral lentiginous melanoma (69.9%) compared with superficial spreading (96.5%) and lentigo maligna melanoma (99.4%).
+Of these, superficial spreading and nodular melanomas are the most common subtypes,32 though incidence of lentigo maligna has been increasing in recent years.^{33, 34} Nodular melanomas begin their vertical growth phase immediately, whereas other types may take decades.^{35, 36} Ten-year relative survival rates are lowest for nodular (61.5%) and acral lentiginous melanoma (69.9%) compared with superficial spreading (96.5%) and lentigo maligna melanoma (99.4%).33 Acral lentiginous melanoma (ALM), which occurs on the palms of hands, soles of feet, fingers, toes, and nail units, is the least common melanoma subtype.37 Incidence of ALM is highest in Hispanic white persons followed by non-Hispanic white persons;38 however, among Black populations, ALM is the most frequently occurring melanoma subtype.37

 The degree to which melanoma has spread at detection is highly prognostic of survival, making skin cancer a candidate for population screening programs.
-Melanoma thickness and ulceration are the primary prognostic indicators of survival in early stage disease, and depth of vertical growth is directly related to prognosis.
-36-38 Both the AJCC and SEER staging systems recognize this and include clinically meaningful categories of thickness in early stage disease, as well as lymph node involvement and metastasis for more advanced stages (Table 1).
-In addition, the systematic review supporting the United States Preventive Services Taskforce's (USPSTF) 2016 recommendation on skin cancer screening identified eight nonrandomized studies that examined the association between either melanoma-specific or all-cause mortality and lesion thickness or stage at diagnosis.
-All studies demonstrated a consistent linear increase in risk of melanoma mortality with increasing tumor thickness or stage.
+Melanoma thickness and ulceration are the primary prognostic indicators of survival in early stage disease,39 and depth of vertical growth is directly related to prognosis.39-41 Both the AJCC and SEER staging systems recognize this and include clinically meaningful categories of thickness in early stage disease, as well as lymph node involvement and metastasis for more advanced stages (Table 1).
+In addition, the systematic review supporting the United States Preventive Services Taskforce's (USPSTF) 2016 recommendation on skin cancer screening identified eight nonrandomized studies that examined the association between either melanoma-specific or all-cause mortality and lesion thickness or stage at diagnosis.42 All studies demonstrated a consistent linear increase in risk of melanoma mortality with increasing tumor thickness or stage.43